House to house collections licence

 Please note: Before making the application you should contact the council to check that the required dates are available.

-Please follow the link below to apply online or to download an applicaiton form for a house to house collection licence:
+Please follow the link below to apply online for a house to house collection licence:

 The council has produced house to house collection guidance notes which explain the circumstances where a licence is required from Cornwall Council and the duties imposed on persons promoting or taking part in such collections.